a-n-g-i-e-r-i/sf-eviction-feed/README.md

 * Users can search for an eviction by Estoppel ID or neighborhood
 * Validate data by handling incorrect form inputs during create/update
 * Embedded Google map with markers for each eviction
-* Users can browse eviction makers in embedded Google Map
+* Users can browse eviction markers in embedded Google Map

 ## How to set up the website?